Deathcare: Industry

 Analysts have stated that the deathcare industry can be divided into three portions: the ceremony and tribute (funeral or memorial service); the disposition of remains through cremation or burial (interment); and memorialization in the form of monuments, marker inscriptions or memorial art.

 Deathcare industry is a multifactorial sector including, but not limited to: companies and organizations that provide services related to death memorials, funerals, and burials.
 Theses types of ceremonies includes service use of coffins, headstones, crematoriums, and funeral homes.
 Most of the death service industry has consisted of small businesses that have been consolidated as time has gone on.

 There is a global marketplace for deathcare in the produces, services, and insurance that surrounds someone's death.
 This is a market that has shown expanding fiscal growth in years 2020 to 2021 supported by a compound annual growth rate of 5.6%.
 The market is expected to continue to grow to a compound annual growth rate of 8% by year 2025 expecting to reach a value of 147.38 billion dollars up from 103.93 billion dollars in 2020.

 The deathcare process comes with multiple costs to allow for certain rituals to take place.
 Including to removal/transfer of remains to funeral homes (est $340), embalming (est $740), Hearse use ($340), metal burial casket (est $2500).
 The estimated median cost of funeral with burial and funeral was estimated by an NFDA news release to be $7640.

 Deathcare industrial complex (DIC) has been outlined as a concept, mirroring the military-industrial complex concept, in at least the US and potentially Western countries as an industry: "profit-driven, medicalised, de-ritualized and patriarchal [in] form, modern death care fundamentally distorts humans' relationship to mortality, and through it, nature".
 The death care industry in the United States is deemed controversial due to high costs and negative environmental impacts.

-Localized efforts to reform and offer innovative deathcare practices can be seen in the natural deathcare movements such as human composting to natural burials.

 Environmental impact

-Common funeral practices in Western society are associated with notable environmental impacts.
-Metal caskets can deteriorate and release harmful toxins when buried, leading to contamination of land and water.
-Cremation also uses a significant amount of fuel consumption, releasing chemicals and carbon emissions.

-With the threat of climate change, conversations about green death practices are becoming more prevalent.
-Natural burial methods are being developed to promote eco-sustainability in deathcare.
+Conventional burial methods, often involving metal caskets, can contribute to soil and groundwater contamination.
+Cremation consumes significant amounts of fuel and produces greenhouse gas emissions and pollutants, including mercury emissions.
+Together, these practices contribute to land and water pollution and poor air quality.